 The catch here is that if your pallet is untreated properly, it – along with its cargo – might be either incinerated or turned back from certain ports.
 This renders the time you spent packing the pallet and its boxes in vain.

 In short, most pallet couriers will advise you not to make your own pallets, as you might risk losing them for good, along with your items/products.

-If you know that you properly packaged your pallet, then you can rely on a palletline network in order to have more control over your pallet.
-You can select one of the network’s locations for delivery and the shipment will also be made via its specific hubs, thus decreasing the risks of damage as well as the delivery time.
+You can select one of the networks' locations for delivery and the shipment will also be made via its specific hubs, which decreases the risk of damaging your pallet as well as offering a much quicker delivery.

 How to Ship Pallets with PalletOnline